-- What do I do if the kiosk device is not functioning properly when I first borrow it?
+- What do I do if the laptop is not functioning properly when I first borrow it?

 First, notify staff.
 Then, return the laptop to the kiosk.
 Please choose the on-screen option that describes the problem you had, then check out another device if available.

-- What happens if I lose or damage the kiosk device?
+- What happens if I lose or damage the laptop?

-- Why can’t I borrow a device someone else just returned?
+- Why can’t I borrow a laptop someone else just returned?

 The kiosk needs a little time to delete the previous patron’s data and recharge the battery.
 This takes six minutes and during that time the laptop cannot be borrowed.

-- Why are some of the kiosk devices not able to be borrowed?
+- Why are some of the laptops not available?

 A laptop cannot be borrowed while it is in charging mode or if it was reported damaged.
 Charging laptops will show up as yellow on the kiosk screen.
 Damaged laptops will show up as yellow with a wrench icon.
 Damaged devices will be repaired and replaced as soon as possible.